ArtemisDicoTiar/dc-airflow/README.md

 ...
 ```

-## MySQL as backend
+## PostgreSQL as backend

-In this repo, MySQL is chosed as backend.
-In the document of Apache Airflow, the version 8 of MySQL is [supported](https://github.com/apache/airflow#requirements) by the latest version of Apache Airflow.
+In this repo, PostgreSQL is chosen as backend.
+In the document of Apache Airflow, the version 10 of PostgreSQL is [supported](https://github.com/apache/airflow#requirements) by the latest version of Apache Airflow.

+## Prepare

+### Initialize PostgreSQL database and user

+Create a docker container to initialize PostgreSQL database and user which mentions in [`postgres.env`](https://github.com/grammy-jiang/dc-airflow/blob/master/postgres.env).

+### Initialize Apache Airflow

 ## Prepare `$AIRFLOW_HOME`